 Did you know that March 28th is National Weed Appreciation Day?
-[No not that kind LOL 🙂 Gardens Weeds].
-Weed Appreciation Day is an annual occurring event.
-It is unclear who founded National Weed Appreciation Day, or how long it has been designated a National Day.
+[No, not that kind LOL 🙂 Gardens Weeds].
+Weed Appreciation Day is an annually occurring event.
+It is unclear who founded National Weed Appreciation Day or how long it has been designated a National Day.

 What is a Weed?

-A weed is any plant that is growing in cultivated ground where it was not planned nor wanted.
-These plants are generally fast growing and fast spreading because they are inclined to produce a lot of seed.
-Their seed has a high survival rate while dormant and the very act of soil cultivation will activate new growth.
+A weed is any plant growing in cultivated ground where it was not planned or wanted.
+These plants are generally fast-growing and fast-spreading because they are inclined to produce many seeds.
+As a result, their seed has a high survival rate while dormant, and the very act of soil cultivation will activate new growth.

 They are plants that make a nuisance of themselves, and they tend to be displeasing to us, humans.
 Frustratingly they will often grow in awkward-to-reach places or in areas where you would least expect any plant to thrive such as under a deck.

-They can have deep roots so if you do not dig deep enough when trying to get rid of them you will only have skimmed the surface of the plant and they will grow back strong than ever.
-Weeds can be harmful to crops, some starve crops of much needed water and nutrients.
-That said, we some weeds are beneficial to us and our Eco-System.
+They can have deep roots, so if you do not dig deep enough to get rid of them, you will only have skimmed the plant’s surface, and they will grow back stronger than ever.
+Weeds can be harmful to crops; some starve crops of much-needed water and nutrients.
+That said, some weeds are beneficial to us and our Eco-System.
 That is what National Weed Appreciation Day is all about.

 What Weeds are Beneficial?

-Some weeds by contrast can extract nutrients that can be beneficial to the plants growing around them.
-They are also good for the soil because when they die, they act as a natural compost and fertilize the soil.
+Some weeds, by contrast, can extract nutrients that can be beneficial to the plants growing around them.
+They are also good for the soil because they act as natural compost and fertilize the ground when they die.
 They attract pollinators.
-You can honor National Weed Appreciation Day by exploring the benefits of weeds.
+You can honour National Weed Appreciation Day by exploring the benefits of weeds.